eReefs/ereefs.github.io/docs/platform/regional-models-workshop-2016.md

 ---
-layout: single
 classes: wide
-title: eReefs Regional Models Workshop Presentations - April 2016
 header:
-  overlay_image: /assets/images/backgrounds/ereefs_header_8243_q60.jpg
   caption: "Photography by Gary Cranitch, Queensland Museum"
+  overlay_image: /assets/images/backgrounds/ereefs_research_header_2688_q60.jpg
+layout: single
 sidebar:
-   nav: "platform"
+   nav: "research"
+title: eReefs Research
 ---
+# eReefs Regional Models Workshop Presentations - April 2016
 The eReefs Regional Models Workshop organised in Townsville on 12-14 April 2016 aimed to introduce the marine modelling suite delivered collaboratively by CSIRO and AIMS to a broad audience of expert scientists and users.
 This modelling package includes the SHOC hydrodynamic (4 km and 1 km resolutions), sediment transport and biogeochemistry models.

 Detailed technical report on these products can be found at https://research.csiro.au/ereefs/models/